Bart Millard: Band career

 In high school, Millard wanted to become a football player, a dream which ended when he injured both ankles at a high school football game.
 As a result, Millard took choir as an elective.
 Millard's father, Arthur Wesley Millard Jr., died in 1991, during Bart's first year of college, and his youth pastor invited him to work with the church's youth group worship band.
 Millard accepted and worked with the video and audio systems for the group.
-James (Jim) Bryson played piano for that band and later went on to play with Bart Millard and the worship band on a trip to Switzerland.
+James (Jim) Bryson played the piano for that band and later went on to play with Bart Millard and the worship band on a trip to Switzerland.
 This trip inspired Millard to pursue a full-time musical career.
 Millard and two of his friends, James Phillip Bryson and Michael John Scheuchzer, moved to Oklahoma City, and formed MercyMe.
 Since then, the band has recorded six independent, ten studio, two Christmas, and three compilation albums.